glouppe/info8002-large-scale-data-systems/lecture1.md

 *All problems in computer science can be solved by another level of indirection.* (David Wheeler)

+???

+Example: communicating with different spoken languages with intermediary that speak a common language.

 ---

 # Connecting by layering